WeblateOrg/weblate/docs/user/files.rst

 Add as a suggestion
     Imported translations are added as suggestions, do this when you want to review imported strings.
-Add as fuzzy translation
+Add as translation needing review
-    Imported translations are added as fuzzy translations.
+    Imported translations are added as translations needing review.
 This can be useful for review as well.

-Additionally, when adding as a translation, you can choose whether to overwrite already translated strings or not or how to handle fuzzy strings in imported file.
+Additionally, when adding as a translation, you can choose whether to overwrite already translated strings or not or how to handle strings needing review in imported file.

 .. image:: ../images/export-import.png